Your audience,

 The five inputs the algorithm actually wants.

 Meta's optimizer isn't a black box — it's a learning system with known appetites.
 Volume of creative.
 Fast signal.
 Conversion-event clarity.
 Compounding audiences.
-Daily decisions.
-SonicPush feeds all five, every day.
+A fast feedback loop.
+SonicPush feeds all five.
 That's the entire mechanic.

 What the algorithm rewards.
 And what it punishes.